-- 44. Option 1: To approve as proposed The road safety and highway engineers in Island Roads strongly advised the approval on grounds of safety. - 45.
-Option 2: Not to approve and to abandon the proposals The road safety and highway engineers in Island Roads strongly advised against this option on grounds of safety: once a safety risk on the highway has been identified, the Local Highway Authority has an obligation to address it. - 46.
+- 43. Option 1: To approve as proposed The road safety and highway engineers in Island Roads strongly advised the approval on grounds of safety. - 44.
+Option 2: Not to approve and to abandon the proposals The road safety and highway engineers in Island Roads strongly advised against this option on grounds of safety: once a safety risk on the highway has been identified, the Local Highway Authority has an obligation to address it. - 45.
 Option 3: To approve with amendment As per Option 2 the road safety and highway engineers in Island Roads advised against this option on grounds of safety, as the extent of the restrictions was kept to a minimum.
-However, abandoning proposals in some locations that were strongly objected by the local residents may give an opportunity for exploring other options for these locations by reviewing the situation in the wider area at a later date.